imperorrp/sorcery-ui/PLAN.md

 ### 2.1.
 The Editing Canvas & Sandbox
 *   **`<iframe>` Sandbox:** All user components will be rendered inside an `iframe` to ensure complete style and script isolation.
 *   **Selection & Highlighting:** Elements will be selectable via a single click.
 A blue outline will indicate the selected element, and a lighter outline will appear on hover.
-*   **Overlapping Element Selection:** Holding `Alt/Option` + Click will trigger `document.elementsFromPoint`, presenting a context menu to select elements obscured by others with a higher `z-index`.
+*   **Overlapping Element Selection:** Holding `Shift` + Click will trigger `document.elementsFromPoint`, presenting a context menu to select elements obscured by others with a higher `z-index`.
-*   **Measurement Guides:** Holding `Alt/Option` while an element is selected will show pixel-distance guides to other hovered elements.
+*   **Measurement Guides:** Holding `Shift` while an element is selected will show pixel-distance guides to other hovered elements.

 ### 2.2.
 Component Ingestion & Management
 *   **Monaco Code Editor:** User code will be managed in an instance of Monaco Editor, providing syntax highlighting, validation, and an IDE-like feel.